CDPH Middle East Respiratory Syndrome Coronavirus (MERS-CoV) Information Webpage

 A person with the following characteristics should be considered a patient under investigation (PUI):

-A. Fever AND pneumonia or acute respiratory distress syndrome (based on clinical or radiological evidence) AND EITHER:
+Pneumonia or acute respiratory distress syndrome (based on clinical or radiologic evidence)

-B. Fever AND symptoms of respiratory illness (not necessarily pneumonia; e.g. cough, shortness of breath) AND being in a healthcare facility (as a patient, worker, or visitor) within 14 days before symptom onset in a country or territory in or near the Arabian Peninsula in which recent healthcare-associated cases of MERS have been identified
+Being in a healthcare facility (as a patient, worker, or visitor) within 14 days before symptom onset in a country or territory in or near the Arabian Peninsula* in which recent healthcare-associated cases of MERS have been identified